toindev/aws-beanstalk-cli/README.md

 This command form Powershell would launch a bash shell in your current directory, with your windows user AWS config mounted :

-`docker run --rm -ti -v $env:USERPROFILE/.aws:/root/.aws -v ${PWD}:/workdir -w /workdir aws-beanstalk-cli bash`# aws-beanstalk-cli
+`docker run --rm -ti -v $env:USERPROFILE/.aws:/root/.aws -v ${PWD}:/workdir -w /workdir toindev/aws-beanstalk-cli bash`

+# What's in it

+* AWS CLI
+* AWS Elastic Beanstalk CLI
+* Groff (used to display AWS help)